pythonbyexample/PBE/tutorial/intro.rst

     main()

-Note that `nl` is a newline character I imported from the utils module, it adds a blank line when given to `print()` function.
+Note that `nl` is a newline character I've imported from the utils module, it adds a blank line when given to `print()` function.

 The output should be something like::